aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 *Charanam* footnote section or the concluding section of a composition.
 This section is also known as *Sanchari* (musically, moving all over the range of Raga).
 Sometimes there is a subsection called *Abhog* or *Anucharanam* which is also a form of sanchari, but it contains the composer's signature.

-This four part composition is the post-Adhara Shadaj version of Udgraha, Melapaka, Dhruva and Abhog of the pre-Adhara Shadaj era.
+This four part composition is the post-Adhara Shadaj version of Udgraha, Melapaka, Dhruva and Abhog of the pre-Adhara Shadaj era called Prabandha style of compositions.

 Many of you may have already noticed that all my releases on my <a href="https://www.youtube.com/channel/UCxPyMV4LS9YBePXM0mV4hjg"><inline-button background="#ff0000">YouTube</inline-button></a> and <a href="https://chandraveena.bandcamp.com/"><inline-button background="#408294">Bandcamp</inline-button></a> channels have the terms *Raga Alapana* and *Pallavi* tagged to the tracks.
 In this post, I explore the meaning and grammar of Raga Alapana and Pallavi, based on my study of these scriptures, and my understanding through practicing music.